-Orange is a statically typed, multi-paradigm (imperative, object-oriented, reflective) systems programming language with focus on high productivity, features for DRY code, and a smooth syntax without sacrificing efficiency.
+Orange is a statically typed, multi-paradigm (imperative, object-oriented) systems programming language with a focus on high productivity and extendability.

 Orange is targeting high-level development on OS X, Linux, and Windows, as well as support for low-level development such as kernels and embedded programming.

-It is currently in the alpha phase, and language features are getting tweaked constantly, so subscribe to our RSS feed for updates.
+It’s currently in the alpha phase, and language features have been getting tweaked constantly.
+The focus is narrowing and the final reivision for the language spec is almost finished, so subscribe to our RSS feed for updates.